SGD Help: Protein Information

 - Protein databases/Other

-These links provide access to information on structural assignments to protein sequences at the superfamily level using the SCOP Superfamily, links to mass spec. data at GPMdb, information on the protein from the Munich Information Center for Protein Sequences (MIPS) generated by entering the ORF name into MIPS database search program, Pfam domains from the Wellcome Trust Sanger Institute, and YeastRC Structure Prediction from the YRC Public Data Repository.
+These links provide access to information on structural assignments to protein sequences at the superfamily level using the SCOP Superfamily, links to mass spec. data at GPMdb, Pfam domains from the Wellcome Trust Sanger Institute, and YeastRC Structure Prediction from the YRC Public Data Repository.

 - Localization Resources

-These links provide access to external databases that contain localization data for many yeast proteins including YPL+ at the University of Graz, Austria, and the Yeast GFP Fusion Localization Database originally at the University of California, San Francisco, but hosted at SGD.
+These links provide access to external databases that contain localization data for many yeast proteins including LoQAtE at the Weizmann Institute of Science, YPL+ at the University of Graz, Austria, and the Yeast GFP Fusion Localization Database originally at the University of California, San Francisco, but hosted at SGD.

 - Post-translational Modifications